summerginger/DataSweeper_Project/README.md

   This dataset, from [kaggle](https://www.kaggle.com/rikdifos/credit-card-approval-prediction-using-ml), has been selected for its high ratings of [usability, votes and credits](https://www.kaggle.com/rikdifos/datasets).

-  The dataset include a mix of binary, categorical and continuous features.
+  The dataset includes a mix of binary, categorical and continuous features.

 - The Dataset contains two files: